tektoncd/pipeline/docs/tasks.md

 #### Larger `Results` using sidecar logs

-This is an alpha feature which is guarded behind its own feature flag.
+This is a beta feature which is guarded behind its own feature flag.
 The `results-from` feature flag must be set to [`"sidecar-logs"`](./install.md#enabling-larger-results-using-sidecar-logs) to enable larger results using sidecar logs.

 Instead of using termination messages to store results, the taskrun controller injects a sidecar container which monitors